mkorkmaz/msu-php-sdk/README.md

 ## Disclaimer

-MerchantSafe Unipay (MSU) is trademark of Asseco SEE Turkey
+- MerchantSafe Unipay (MSU) is trademark of Asseco SEE Turkey
+- I am not affiliated with Asseco SEE Turkey

 ## TODO